JuliaReach/ReachabilityAnalysis.jl/docs/src/index.md

   for any admissible value of the non-deterministic inputs, initial conditions or noise.

-- **Controller synthesis:** Finding parameter sets of controllers tha satisfy safety or performance constraints.
+- **Controller synthesis:** Finding parameter sets of controllers that satisfy safety or performance constraints.

 - **Deep neural network verification:** Providing formal guarantees for the network behavior subject to perturbations in the inputs, e.g. detecting that small